Townhouse | 2 bedrooms | sleeps 5

 The 'Port' contains an 'Amphitheatre' where shared musical/theatrical/shows etc regularly take place throughout the year although the bulk of the shows obviously take place in the busier times.
 The workload of shows is shared with Nissan.

 Southern French villages enjoy their various fetes.
-The main 'bank holiday' is Bastille Day - the 14th July.
-However it is on the evening of 13th July when Colombiers hosts a large, themed stage show followed by a grand fireworks display set in the Amphitheatre.
+The main 'bank holiday' is Bastille Day - the 14th July and it is on the evening of 13th July when Colombiers hosts a large, themed stage show followed by a grand fireworks display set in the Amphitheatre.
 The whole of the village turns out and it is essential to book a seat if you wish to eat at one of the restaurants that night!
 A really good night out.
 Bastille Day itself normally finds a canal side meal being organised - bookable through the Tourist Office.

 There are regular fetes and events across the region and a visit to the Maison du Tourisme will give you plenty of ideas about what is on when you are there!
 Just make sure you allow some French Days when you just walk around and enjoy the village itself.